2026 MEETING CYCLES

 NOTICE – BILL DIONNE (HALFWAY) FIRE HALL FOOD BANK OPENINGS EXTENDED:

-• With donated funds and volunteers, the Powell Township Emergency Management Department will open the Bill Dionne Fire Hall at Halfway Food Bank starting November 5.
-Continuing it through summer will be determined in April.
+• With donated funds and volunteers, the Powell Township Emergency Management Department will keep the Bill Dionne (Halfway) Fire Hall Food Bank running on select dates through the end of the year.

-• The Food Bank will open from 5:00 to 7:00 P.M. on two Wednesdays per month, now including May.
+• The Food Bank will open from 5:00 to 7:00 P.M. on the first and third Wednesdays of each month.

 Food Bank Donations